rricharz/Tek4010/README.md

 	cd apl
 	sudo install_apl

+You should see the following line displayed:

+        /usr/share/fonts/truetype/apl385/Apl385.ttf: APL385 Unicode:style=Regular

 While still being in the apl directory, you can test the APL character set using

 	../tek4010 -APL -noexit ./apltest